andreas-mausch/docker-javacard/readme.md

 Invalid argument: Either all or nothing of enc/mac/dek keys must be set, and no mk at the same time!
 ```

+# Install an JavaCard applet onto a physical card

+To finally install the build cap file on a physical card
+you can also use the docker image.

+# Make a JavaCard production ready

+- Personalization
+- Change keys (ENC, MAC, DEK), in best case use different keys for each card (kdf3)
+- Set it to the `SECURED` lifecycle state.
+- Initialize applets.
+- Set Admin PINs / Owner PINs for applets.
+- Log: Save information about the card and which applets in which version are on it.

 # Sources

 * Original project https://github.com/xoryouyou/docker-javacard